csev/cc4e/book/chap03.md

 3.9 Goto's and Labels
 ---------------------

-C provides the infinitely-abusable goto statement, and labels to branch to.
-Formally, the goto is never necessary, and in practice it is almost always easy to write code without it.
-We have not used goto in this book.
+C provides the infinitely-abusable `goto` statement, and labels to branch to.
+Formally, the `goto` is never necessary, and in practice it is almost always easy to write code without it.
+We have not used `goto` in this book.

-Nonetheless, we will suggest a few situations where goto's may find a place.
+Nonetheless, we will suggest a few situations where `goto`'s may find a place.
 The most common use is to abandon processing in some deeply nested structure, such as breaking out of two loops at once.
-The break statement cannot be used directly since it leaves only the innermost loop.
+The `break` statement cannot be used directly since it leaves only the innermost loop.
 Thus: